Practical, Reproducible LLM-as-Annotator Pipelines Across Scripts and Domains

 Dataset licensing, data sovereignty and community co-design (CARE / OCAP principles); responsible reuse of critical editions; releasing prompts and code; recap and next steps.

-Fellow in Artificial Intelligence for the Humanities and Social Sciences at PSL and researcher at the Centre Jean-Mabillon (École nationale des chartes – PSL).
+Associate professor at EPITA Paris and researcher at the Centre Jean-Mabillon (École nationale des chartes – PSL).
 His work spans digital humanities and computational social science, with a focus on low-resource and historical corpora, stylometry and authorship attribution, and practical NLP workflows (LLM-as-annotator, OCR/HTR pipelines) for heritage collections.

 Chahan Vidal-Gorène (École nationale des chartes – PSL; LIPN) Lecturer and researcher in digital humanities, and director of the Digital Humanities Master’s program at PSL University.
 His research focuses on computational paleography and the analysis of under-resourced languages (HTR, linguistic analysis).
 He is a member of the ANR DALiH project and the DISTAM consortium for data creation and NLP model development for non-Latin languages (mainly Armenian, Arabic, and Chinese), and CEO and founder of Calfa.